samsung-cnct/k2-logging-fluent-bit-daemonset/README.md

 [Fluent-bit](http://fluentbit.io/) daemonset dependencies for Kubernetes logging.
 The docker image for this repo is located at: quay.io/samsung_cnct/k2-logging-fluent-bit-daemonset.

-Currently this daemonset reads Docker logs from var/log/containers, adds Kubernetes pod metadata and writes to a zookeeper/Kafka component.
+Currently this daemonset reads Docker logs from var/log/containers, journal logs from /var/log/journal, adds Kubernetes pod metadata and writes to a zookeeper/Kafka component.

 ## Bootstrap
 ```